-The market offers a wide variety of climbing helmets, even some compatible with their use in other sports or physical activities.
+The market offers various climbing helmets, even some compatible with their use in other sports or physical activities.
 Big brands of sports equipment are behind these models that protect our heads from blows that, in the worst case, can be fatal.
 Let’s learn more about some of the best options.

-In addition, it has 4 large hooks for the headlamp and the pad is removable.
+Besides, it has four large hooks for the headlamp, and the pad is removable.
 Available in 2 sizes and various colors.
 It has more than 60% 5-star ratings.

-This Petzl climbing helmet is not suitable for all budgets, but if you are looking for quality you will not be disappointed with a high-end product like this.
+This Petzl climbing helmet is not suitable for all budgets, but you will not be disappointed with a high-end product like this if you are looking for quality.
 It has an adjustable strap system and additional reinforcement in the upper internal area.

-In addition, it offers an ideal ventilation system for hot days.
+Besides, it offers an ideal ventilation system for hot days.
 It is available in various colors and sizes.
-It has 86% 5-star ratings and is perfect according to various buyers.
+It has 86% 5-star ratings and is perfect according to multiple buyers.

 If you want to start your little ones in climbing, don’t forget the helmet!
-Alpidex is a specialized brand that offers a safe and very practical climbing helmet, with slots to fix the headlamp.
+XJD is a specialized brand that offers a safe and convenient climbing helmet with slots to fix the headlamp.

-It is also ideal for girls with long hair, according to one of the comments, for its easy accommodation.
+According to one of the comments, it is also ideal for girls with long hair for its comfortable accommodation.
 It has 65% 5-star ratings, which gives us an idea of its quality.

 Shopping Guide: Everything You Should Know About Climbing Helmets

-The main information we must obtain about a climbing helmet is its effectiveness in protecting the head.
-Therefore, the following answers try to show us the characteristics of the different models, the tests that they must pass to comply with the regulations or which are the most appropriate types according to their construction or the use that we are going to give them.
+The preliminary information we must obtain about a climbing helmet is its effectiveness in protecting the head.
+Therefore, the following answers show us the characteristics of the different models, the tests that they must pass to comply with the regulations or the most appropriate types according to their construction, or the use that we are going to give them.

 What is a climbing helmet?

-What are the types of climbing helmet that exist according to their construction?
+What are the types of the climbing helmet that exist according to their construction?

 The materials from which climbing helmets are made are mainly plastic.
-All are required to have a minimum of hardness and resistance to impacts, so they pass the necessary tests to comply with the regulations.
-But, among these materials, we find some lighter than others, hence we distinguish three main types of helmet:
+All are required to have a minimum of hardness and resistance to impacts, so they pass the necessary tests on complying with the regulations.
+But, among these materials, we find some lighter than others.
+Hence we distinguish three main types of helmet:

-- Rigid helmet : They are the most robust and durable.
-Generally, they can be used in all adventure activities, so it is normal that they are used in companies that offer multi-adventure services.
+- Rigid helmets: They are the most robust and durable.
+Generally, you can use them in all adventure activities, so, typically, they are used in companies that offer multi-adventure services.
 They are usually made of ABS plastic with an inner pad of hybrid construction.

 - Lightweight helmet: Its outer plastic layer is thinner, which reduces its durability, but favors the ability to absorb impacts.
 It has a molded expanded foam known as EPS.
-It can be considered a hybrid helmet, a mixture of the rigid ones with which we will quote below.
+It can be considered a hybrid helmet, a mixture of the rigid ones we will quote below.

-- Ultralight helmet: It is the one that the professionals or more experienced adventurers like the most due to its great lightness.
+- Ultralight helmet: It is the one that the professionals or more experienced adventurers like the most due to its incredible lightness.
 They are designed as a monoblock with polypropylene or polystyrene (EPS), lacking the outer layer.
-It is necessary to take into account the risk of its reduced protection and the economic cost of its shorter useful life.
+It is necessary to consider the risk of its reduced protection and the economic cost of its shorter useful life.